mlin/spVCF/SPEC.md

 Here 'identical' covers all QC measures exactly.
 (Such repetition is common in pVCF produced by merging gVCF files or other intermediates summarizing reference coverage in lengthy bands.)

 Then, within each row of `S`, consecutive runs of quotation marks are abbreviated with a text integer, so for example a horizontal run of 42 quotes is written `"42`, tab-delimited from adjacent cells.
-The result is a ragged tab-delimited matrix.
+The result is a ragged, tab-delimited matrix.

 Worked example:

 ### Decoding and checkpoints

-spVCF is decoded back to pVCF by, first, repeating the first line, identical to the original by construction.
+spVCF is decoded back to pVCF by, first, copying out the header and the first line, which are identical to the original.
 On subsequent lines, the decoder copies out explicit cells and upon encountering a quotation mark or an encoded run thereof, repeats the last-emitted cell from the respective column(s).

-Decoding a given line of spVCF generally requires contextual state from previous lines, potentially back to the beginning of the file.
-To expedite random access within a spVCF file, the encoder should also generate periodic *checkpoints*, which are simply pVCF lines copied verbatim without any run-encoding.
+Decoding a given line of spVCF requires context from previous lines, potentially back to the beginning of the file.
+To allow random access within a spVCF file, the encoder should also generate periodic *checkpoints*, which are simply pVCF lines copied verbatim without any run-encoding.
 Subsequent spVCF lines can be decoded by looking back no farther than the last checkpoint.

-To facilitate finding the last checkpoint, the encoder must prepend an INFO field to the eighth column of each non-checkpoint line, `spVCF_checkpointPOS=12345`, giving the VCF `POS` of the last checkpoint line.
+To facilitate finding the last checkpoint, the encoder prepends an INFO field to the eighth column of each non-checkpoint line, `spVCF_checkpointPOS=12345`, giving the VCF `POS` of the last checkpoint line.
 The decoder must remove this extra field from the output pVCF.
 A spVCF line is a checkpoint if and only if it lacks this `spVCF_checkpointPOS` field first in its INFO column.
 The first line for each reference contig (chromosome) must be a checkpoint, naturally including the first line of the file.

-(Using `POS` for the pointer, rather than line numbers, is convenient for reusing tabix indices.)
+With checkpoints, it's possible to reuse the familiar `bgzip` and `tabix` utilities with spVCF files.
+Compression and indexing use the original utilities as-is, while random access (genomic range slicing) requires specialized logic to construct self-contained spVCF from the whole original, decoding from a checkpoint as needed.
+The decoder seeking a checkpoint must accommodate the possibility that multiple VCF lines could share `POS` with the desired checkpoint.

-### QC entropy reduction or "squeezing"
+### Optional: QC entropy reduction or "squeezing"

-Lastly, spVCF suggests the following convention to remove typically-unneeded detail from the matrix, and increase the compressibility of what remains, prior to the sparse encoding.
+Lastly, spVCF suggests an optional convention to remove typically-unneeded detail from the matrix, and increase the compressibility of what remains, prior to the sparse encoding.

 In any cell with QC measures indicating zero non-reference reads (typically `AD=d,0` for some *d*, but this depends on how the pVCF-generating pipeline expresses non-reference read depth), keep only `GT` and `DP` and omit any other fields.
 Also, round `DP` down to a power of two (0, 1, 2, 4, 8, 16, ...).